atet/raspberrypi/README.md

 # Introduction to Raspberry Pi

-* **Estimated time to completion: 15 minutes** (excluding waiting times for downloads and updates).
+**Estimated time to completion: 15 minutes**<br>(excluding waiting times for downloads and updates)

-* This quick introduction to Raspberry Pi is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
+* This introduction to Raspberry Pi only covers what's absolutely necessary to get you up and running
-* You are here because **you want to experience a realistic use case for using single board computers (SBC) while learning fundamental IT skills**.
+* You are here because **you want to experience a realistic use case for inexpensive single board computers (SBC) while learning fundamental IT skills**
-* We will be using a Raspberry Pi Zero W and Bash to perform basic operations; advanced material is not covered here.
+* We will be using a Raspberry Pi Zero W and Bash command line interface (CLI)

 --------------------------------------------------------------------------------------------------